Beginner Guide

 Non-padded bra

-Padded or push-up bras inflate bust measurements and skew the ratios that determine your shape.
+Padded or push-up bras inflate bust measurements and skew your ratios.

 Step-by-Step: How to Take Each Measurement

-Four measurements, four locations on the body.
-The order does not matter, but accuracy at each spot does.
-Take each one twice and average the results if the numbers differ.
+Four measurements, four locations on your body.
+Take each one twice and average the results if they differ by more than half an inch.

 1